ayadav1995/linux/README.md

 ##### Steps involved in completing the assignment

--Download and install VMware workstation
+- Download and install VMware workstation
--Download ubuntu iso file
+- Download ubuntu iso file
--Create a ubuntu virtual machine on vmware workstation.
+- Create a ubuntu virtual machine on vmware workstation.
--Setup Ubuntu selecting 200 GB of space and 5gb of memory -Go into settings of the virtual machine and in the processor section , check the checkboxes for virtualization capabilities
+- Setup Ubuntu selecting 200 GB of space and 5gb of memory
+- Go into settings of the virtual machine and in the processor section , check the checkboxes for virtualization capabilities

--Fork the original linux repository from torvalds/linux into your github -In the ubuntu virtual machine terminal run the command cat /proc/cpuinfo to check that vmx flags are present and virtualization capabilities are present for the VM.
+- Fork the original linux repository from torvalds/linux into your github
+- In the ubuntu virtual machine terminal run the command cat /proc/cpuinfo to check that vmx flags are present and virtualization capabilities are present for the VM.
 - Install git on the VM by using the command "sudo apt-get-install git"
 - Clone the repository which we forked earlier from torvalds/linux
 - Run cd linux to siwtch to the repo which we just cloned